Graph Threading: Problem Formulation

-\begin{proof} Algorithm~\ref{alg:junction-graph} describes how to construct a connected junction graph $J(v)$, assuming the notation introduced at the start of this section.
-This graph is characterized by its connectivity and the absence of self-loops, with the latter being ensured in Step 3b with $\alpha \neq \beta$.
-To prove its connectivity, we demonstrate the proper application of the inductive procedure outlined in the proof of Lemma~\ref{lemma:spanning-tree} in forming a tree (Step 4).
-We only need to validate that $x_1', \dots, x_{d(v)}' \geq 1$, as $\sum_{i=1}^{d(v)}x_i' = 2(d(v)-1)$ is guaranteed upon the termination of the loop (Step 3).
+This graph contains no self-loops because we require $\alpha \neq \beta$ (Step~\ref{step:3b}).
+We further assert that the graph is connected.
+To prove this fact, we demonstrate the proper application of the inductive procedure outlined in the proof of Lemma~\ref{lemma:spanning-tree} in forming a tree (Step~\ref{step:4}).
+We only need to validate that $x_1', \dots, x_{d(v)}' \geq 1$, as $\sum_{i=1}^{d(v)}x_i' = 2(d(v)-1)$ is guaranteed upon the termination of the loop (Step~\ref{step:3}).
 Suppose for contradiction that $x_k' < 1$.
-It follows that $x_{k}' = 1$ at the start of some iteration and was subsequently decremented, either via Step 3a or 3b.
-We consider these two cases: \begin{itemize} \item \textbf{Case 1} (Step 3a, $k = \alpha$): $x_{k}' \geq x_{i}'$ for all $i \in \set{1, \dots, d(v)}$, so
+It follows that $x_{k}' = 1$ at the start of some iteration and was subsequently decremented, either via Step~\ref{step:3a} or~\ref{step:3b}.
+We consider these two cases: \begin{itemize} \item \textbf{Case 1} (Step~\ref{step:3a}, $k = \alpha$): $x_{k}' \geq x_{i}'$ for all $i \in \set{1, \dots, d(v)}$, so